Arrtthhuur/pf_tester/README.md

 This repository contains a makefile with different rules to test your ft_printf project.
 The makefile will do the following tests :

-- Check thoroughly c s d u i p x X % conversions
+- Check thoroughly `c s d i u x X p %` conversions
 - Check for memory leaks
 - Simple checks

-:warning:All the tests made are not the official tests:warning:
+:warning: All the tests made are not the official tests :warning:

 ## Installation